Patent opposition proceedings at EPO (European Patent Office)

 Opposition is a procedure provided by the European Patent Convention (EPC) to centrally revoke a patent in Europe.
 It needs to be started within nine months from the date of grant.
 This is a very strict, non-extendible deadline.

-Opposition proceedings take place at the European Patent Office in The Hague (The Netherlands) or Munich (Germany).
+Opposition proceedings take place at the EPO offices in The Hague (The Netherlands) or Munich (Germany).

 A further advantage of opposition, at least for the opponent, is that, if unsuccessful, you still retain the possibility to try to obtain patent revocation later in the various national courts.
 This allows, for instance, to search again for stronger or more prior art, which can then be presented in the subsequent national procedures.

 Article 99 specializes in European patent opposition procedures, representing patent proprietors as well as opponents.

 So, whether you want to oppose a European patent or whether you need to defend your European patent against an attack by somebody else, Article 99 is at your service.

 You will find more information under the various tabs.
-However, the best course of action is to pick up the phone and discuss your case with a Patenthuis/Article 99 specialist.
+However, the best course of action is to pick up the phone and discuss your case with a specialist European Patent Attorney.